qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 In the `connectionSettings` object:

-* `qType` represents what type of connector the connection should use.
+* `qType` represents the type of connector the connection should use.
-* `qName` is the name of this connection instance.
+* `qName` is the name of the connection instance.
 * `qConnectionString` is the parameter that is sent to the connector.
-The parts of the connection string that is specific to the JDBC connector is the driver setting.
-It will be the JDBC driver that the connector will use to connect to the database with.
-The provider needs to be the same as the `qType`.
-Host, port and database are related to locating the database.
+The part of the connection string that is specific to the JDBC connector is the driver setting.
+It is the JDBC driver that the connector uses to connect to the database.
+The provider must be the same as the `qType`.
+Host, port, and database are related to locating the database.
-* `qUserName` and `qPassword` are the credentials used to access the database with (will be removed from the logs).
+* `qUserName` and `qPassword` are the database access credentials.
+They are not stored in the logs.

-Then, we set a script to use the connection that we just created:
+Then, you set a script to use the connection that you just created:

 ```js
 const script = `